yingchan1989/Project/README.md

 ## Extensibility
-The algorithm is extensible to any sized game board state.
-The A working prototype for the 19x19 model currently powers the browser extension to play Gomoku on BoardGameArena.com.
+The algorithm is extensible to any sized game board.
+The code is tested using a 5x5 board game with the requirement of five-in-a-row to win.
+A working prototype for the 19x19 board game currently powers the browser extension to play Gomoku on BoardGameArena.com.
+A link to download this plugin is currently available here: